Homily (Reflection) for the Second Sunday of Advent, (A) (08th December, 2019) on the GospelIs 11:1-10;

 Topic: Repentance bears fruits.

 In today’s gospel, John queried the Pharisees and Sadducees: “…You brood of vipers!
 Who warned you to flee from the wrath to come?”
-Sin begets death unless the sinner repents.
-The Pharisees and Sadducees are the leaders and people suppose to emulate them, cf. Jn 7:48.
+Sin begets death, cf. Rom 6:23.
+The Pharisees and Sadducees are the leaders.
+People ought to emulate them, cf. Jn 7:48.
 They suffered so much to convert people only to make them candidates of hell, cf. Matt 23:15.
-Again, they neglected the most important religious duties like “justice and mercy and faith” to perform those that will attract people’s attention and praise, cf. Matt 23:23.
-And again, they were full of extortion, rapacity and wickedness, cf. Lk 11:39; Matt 23:25.
+Again, they neglected the most important religious duties like “justice and mercy and faith” for the things that will attract people’s attention and praise, cf. Matt 23:23.
+They were full of extortion, rapacity and wickedness, cf. Lk 11:39; Matt 23:25.
 Jesus likened them to whitewashed tombs because although they parade themselves as the best but they were full of evil, cf. Matt 23:27.
 They were not comfortable seeing people going to God, may be they thought that the keys were in their hands, Mk 2:16, Lk 15:2.
 They ought to be avoided, Lk 12:1.

 Repentance is central not just in John’s teaching but in Jesus’ as well, cf. Mk 1:14-15.
 However, despite the importance of repentance, no explanation was offered because their original hearers knew what they were talking about.
 Repentance for the Jews according to William Barclay in his work The daily study bible, 1, “was central to all religious faith and to all relationship with God”.
 And for the Rabbis, repentance brings healing upon the world, the great mediatorial bond between God and man, cf. p.52.
 Repentance for them is the gateway back to God: